DevarajRangannan/Master-Backend/README.md

-# DevarajRangannan Portfolio-Backtend
+# DevarajRangannan Master-Backtend
-  This Portfolio-Backend Web Server Purely Developded With `Nodejs`.
+  This Master-Backend Web Server Purely Developded With `Nodejs`.

 ## License:
   Allways welcomes who wants to coloborate with this repository to make perfect.
-Any one can use this repository to build custome porfolio application with thier creative ideas and the procedure given below.
+Any one can use this repository to build custome Master-Backend application with thier creative ideas and the procedure given below.

 ### Procedures:
   * clone a repository using https://github.com/DevarajRangannan/Master-Backend.git URL to locally.